 This is entirely up to your preference and knowledge of your child.
 If your child can sit through a feature-length movie, she will probably be ok at the opera!
 Kids naturally love the spectacle of an opera.
-In an effort to encourage that love, we program at least one opera per season that is specifically crafted to be family-friendly.
+In an effort to encourage that love, we try to program at least one opera per season that is specifically crafted to be family-friendly.
 If you're unsure if an opera is family-friendly, just give our Box Office a call!

 If you have young children, please consider purchasing seats near the aisle, as that will allow you the best access to restrooms or the lobby as needed.